sociallyassistiverobotics/sar_game_command_msgs/README.md

 ### When to publish a GameState message

-`GameState.START`: when receiving a GameCommand.START
+A game should publish `GameCommand` messages at the following times:

-`GameState.IN_PROGRESS`: when receiving a GameCommand.START and
+`GameState.START`: When a `GameCommand.START` message has been received and the game is starting.

-GameCommand.CONTINUE
+`GameState.IN_PROGRESS`: When either a `GameCommand.START` or a `GameCommand.CONTINUE` message has been received, to indicate that the game is continuing now.

-`GameState.PAUSED`: when receiving a GameCommand.PAUSE
+`GameState.PAUSED`: When a `GameCommand.PAUSE` message has been received and the game is paused.

-`GameState.TIMEOUT`: not receiving responses from the user
+`GameState.TIMEOUT`: If a response was expected from the user, but no response was received within a reasonable amount of time.

-`GameState.END`: after wrapping up the game
+`GameState.END`: After wrapping up the game, when gameplay has ended.